-A public broadcasting advocate for nearly 40 years, John has founded community radio and television stations and brought wireless broadband services dedicated to schools and nonprofits to markets throughout the United States.
-In 1995, John spearheaded the launch of Free Speech TV (FSTV), which reaches an over-the-air audience of 30 million households nationwide.
-In 1983, John founded the EBS organizations, five non-profit organizations that obtained licenses in what is now the Educational Broadband Service (EBS) band.
-Utilizing the organizations’ spectrum, commercial operator Clearwire, in concert with principal investor Sprint Wireless, delivers 4G broadband to many major U.S. cities.
-In exchange for the use of this spectrum, Clearwire provides the EBS organizations with royalties, which the organizations allocate to their operations and philanthropic efforts.
+A public media advocate for 40 years, John has founded community radio and television stations and brought wireless broadband services to cities throughout the United States.
+In 1980, John founded KBDI-TV in the Denver area, now known as CPT12.
+In 1983, he started what is now called Voqal — five non-profit organizations that obtained licenses in the Educational Broadband Service (EBS) band.
+Utilizing the organizations’ spectrum, commercial operator Clearwire, now a Sprint subsidiary, delivers 4G wireless broadband to most major U.S. cities.
+In exchange for the use of this spectrum, Clearwire provides the Voqal organizations with royalties, which they allocate to their operations and grant-making efforts.
+In 1995, John started Free Speech TV, a Denver-based progressive TV network which is seen on DISH Network, DirecTV, Roku and the web.
 John lives in Boulder, CO.

 Garlin Gilchrist II

 Garlin Gilchrist II is the Deputy Technology Director for Civic Community Engagement for the City of Detroit and the founder of Detroit Diaspora.
 Prior to working for the City of Detroit, Garlin was the National Campaign Director at MoveOn.org A former Microsoft Engineer and Director of New Media at the Center for Community Change, Garlin works to erase boundaries between traditional political organizing and online activism as a speaker, trainer, practitioner, and participant in movements that encourage collective action for community change.
-Garlin joined Voqal in 2011 and lives in Washington, D.C.
+Garlin joined Voqal in 2011 and lives in Detroit.

 Lilly was an independent producer of documentaries in Chicago during the 70s and 80s and also worked with youth teaching videography skills and media literacy.
 As an educator, she has taught in a variety of settings including university, high school and community organizations.
 She is a registered psychologist specializing in educational psychology.
 Her interests include the effects of technology on child development, the digital divide in education, and democratization of media.
 Lilly joined Voqal in 1983 and lives in Tatamagouche, Nova Scotia.